jessicarush/react-notes/nextjs_advanced_routing.md

  ├─photos
  │  └─[id]
- │     └─page.js    <-- This page will get rendered if I navigate directly to ├─favicon.ico          /photos/[id] or refresh the while the modal is open.
+ │     └─page.js    <-- This page will get rendered if I navigate directly to ├─error.js             /photos/[id] or refresh the while the modal is open.
+ ├─favicon.ico
+ ├─global-error.js
  ├─globals.css
  ├─layout.js
+ ├─not-found.ico
  ├─page.js          <-- This page has links to our dynamic routes /photos/[id] └─page.module.css
 ```